noir-lang/noir/docs/docs/dev_docs/cli/main.md

 ## Deploying a Token Contract

-We will now deploy the private token contract using the `deploy` command, minting 1000000 initial tokens to address `0x175310d40cd3412477db1c2a2188efd586b63d6830115fbb46c592a6303dbf6c`.
+We will now deploy a token contract using the `deploy` command, and set an address of the admin via a constructor argument.
 Make sure to replace this address with one of the two you created earlier.

 #include_code deploy yarn-project/end-to-end/src/cli_docs_sandbox.test.ts bash